marionettejs/backbone.marionette/docs/marionette.functions.md

 ## Marionette.bindRequests

 This method is used to bind a radio requests to methods on a target object.
+All Marionette Objects come with this method.

 ```javascript
 var Mn = require('backbone.marionette');